mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 ### Past Surveys
 * [March 2020 - Staff Engagement Survey](https://docs.google.com/presentation/d/1bkUQOCvJyYX-695gpZI7SJal14AWefFx5fJQxTOJKlI/edit#slide=id.g730cbfe72a_0_9)

 For additional information on Gallup [see the Gallup website](https://www.gallup.com/corporate/212381/who-we-are.aspx).
 You can review the list of questions ahead of taking the survey.
-Each question is important to Mattermost as it relates to our leadership principles, remote teams and shared values of Trust, Growth and Iteration.
+Each question is important to Mattermost as it relates to our leadership principles, remote teams, and shared values of Trust, Growth, and Iteration.

 #### **Q1: I know what is expected of me at Mattermost.**